 Become a Dental Hygienist

-A Dental Hygienist is a healthcare professional who primarily works to clean a patient’s teeth, removing tartar, stains and plaque as needed, while also brushing, flossing and scraping their teeth for preventionary purposes.
-In addition to their services, Dental Hygienists also work to education patients on best practices for maintaining good oral hygiene, aiming to avoid problems later on, such as gingivitis.
+A Dental Hygienist is a healthcare professional who primarily works to clean a patient’s teeth, removing tartar, stains and plaque as needed, while also brushing, flossing and scraping their teeth for prevention purposes.
+In addition to their services, Dental Hygienists also work along other dentistry career professionals to education patients on best practices for maintaining good oral hygiene, aiming to avoid problems later on, such as gingivitis.

 “I have been practicing Dental Hygiene for almost 7 years,” Jenna Alburger, RDH, a Dental Hygienist practicing in Pennsylvania, said.
 “It is a truly rewarding career which I enjoy everyday.”